-Reasons you have a slow website and how to speed it up
+Reasons you have a slow website, how to speed it up

 If you have a website, especially a site developed in WordPress, you probably are not be happy with the loading speed.
 This not only affects end-users that are annoyed and may leave the site, but also the ranking on Google.
 In fact, Google has stated that the speed of the website load time will be an important factor in positioning on the search engine, especially for mobile sites.